 eye problems caused by diabetes;

-FDA pregnancy category B. Enoxaparin is not expected to harm an unborn baby.
-However, some forms of this medication contain a preservative that may be harmful to a newborn.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
-If you use this medication during pregnancy, make sure your doctor knows if you have a mechanical heart valve.
+Tell your doctor if you are pregnant.
+If you use enoxaparin during pregnancy, make sure your doctor knows if you have a mechanical heart valve.

 How should I use enoxaparin?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.